-After you develop goals, be sure to create an action plan to achieve them.
+After you develop goals, create an action plan to achieve them.
 Help members feel involved by asking them to implement the plan.
 For example, divide each goal into small, manageable steps with due dates and set milestones for achieving the goal.